Fudime/Fudime.github.io/_posts/2025-01-10-Reading-Notes-DH.md

 ## Recommended Citation
 If you'd like to cite this blog post, you can use the following format:

-## Recommended Citation
-If you'd like to reference this blog article, please use the following format:

 Zhao, Fudie.
 2025.
 “A Review of ‘Algorithmic Maps and the Political Geography of Early-Modern Japan.’” *Blog Article*.[https://fdzh.net/2025/01/10/Reading-Notes-DH.html](https://fdzh.net/2025/01/10/Reading-Notes-DH.html).